MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 Our internal system will check if the email is associated to a valid customer, then, according to your signed contract, the system will respond to you with the license file, called `license.lic` .
 When you receive the license file, you need to place the file in this path:
 `/usr/local/bin`

+# Troubleshooting

+if you have this error when you run the MuseBox server or you request the license:

+`Unknown device "/dev/mmcblk0": No such file or directory`

+please launch this command:

+`ln -s /dev/mmcblk1 /dev/mmcblk0`